Escondido, California: Geography

 The Escondido Creek bisects the city.
 It originates at the Lake Wohlford Dam in the northeast, passes through downtown and leaves the city through the Harmony Grove area in the southwest before eventually emptying into the San Elijo Lagoon.
 The creek path through the city was developed into a concrete flood control channel in the 1960s.
 A Class I bicycle path runs along most of the channel's length.

-The community of Valley Center is located just north of Escondido.
+The community of Valley Center is located just northeast of Escondido.
 Valley View Casino, owned by the San Pasqual Band of Diegueno Mission Indians, is located in Valley Center.

 Natural vegetation types in the Escondido area include chaparral brushland, oak woodland, riparian (stream) woodland, and grassland.
 The Daley Ranch Preserve north of the city provides a good location to view these natural vegetation types.